COVID-19 UPDATE (AUGUST 1, 2021)

-One of the head-water streams of the South Fork of the Roanoke River, Bottom Creek is a powerful mountain stream that forms a stair-step series of broad-basin waterfalls known as "The Kettles."
+One of the headwater streams of the South Fork of the Roanoke River, Bottom Creek is a powerful mountain stream that forms a stair-step series of broad-basin waterfalls known as "The Kettles."

-Bottom Creek Gorge is a hotbed for rare aquatic species, providing critical habitat for four species of fish: the orangefin madtom, the bigeye jumprock, the riverweed darter, and the Roanoke darter.
+It's a hotbed for rare aquatic species, providing critical habitat for four native species of fish: the orangefin madtom, the bigeye jumprock, the riverweed darter, and the Roanoke darter.
 It also contains approximately 10 percent of all fish species known from Virginia, including native brook trout.

 Please note: fishing is not permitted in the preserve.